-When you are searching for the right sperm donor for you, you should consider whether your egg donor should have a Basic or an Extended donor profile.
+When you are searching for the right egg donor for you, you should consider whether your egg donor should have a Basic or an Extended donor profile.
 You make this choice in combination with deciding whether the donor should be ID Release or Non-ID Release.
 Regarding anonymity it does not matter which type of profile you choose.

-This means that your choice of profile is not an indicator of whether the donor is ID Release or Non-ID Release.
+This means that your choice of profile is not an indicator of whether the egg donor is ID Release or Non-ID Release.
 But what does it mean, then?
-We answer the question in this post where we guide you through the differences between Basic and Extended donor profiles.
+We answer the question in this post where we guide you through the differences between Basic and Extended egg donor profiles.

 What is a Basic egg donor profile?

 An egg donor with a Basic profile is registered with a number such as 456, 8756, 11250 etc. In a Basic profile you can access information about the donor's race, ethnicity, eye colour, hair colour, height, weight, and blood type.
 Often, you can also get information about the donor's education and occupation.